 Note: Weyerhaeuser evaluated the studies referenced in the ACGIH[®] TLV[®] Documentation for Wood Dust and others which included potential allergenic references for wood species which may cause skin or respiratory sensitization.
 There are a limited number of studies of highly variable consistency which reference sensitization from some species of wood.
 When the total weight of evidence is considered this product is considered to be an eye, skin and respiratory irritant and not a respiratory or skin sensitizer according to health hazard classification criteria.

 12. Ecological Information

 Ecotoxicity: NAV for finished product.

-Propiconazole: Brown trout- 96h LC50= 1.2 mg/l.
-Biopersistance and Degradability: The wood in this product would be expected to be biodegradable.
-Bioaccumulation: NAV Soil Mobility: NAV Other Adverse Effects: NAP
+Biopersistance and Degradability: Wood in this product or byproduct would be expected to be biodegradable.

+Bioaccumulation: NAV

+Soil Mobility: NAV

+Other Adverse Effects: NAP

 13. Disposal Considerations